-APNEP has a long history of working to protect and restore estuarine ecosystems and watersheds and the communities that depend on them as they face natural hazard challenges.
+APNEP has a long history of working to protect and restore estuarine ecosystems and watersheds and the communities that depend on them as they face climate and natural hazard challenges.
 In addition to supporting research and the development of tools and models to help resource managers make informed decisions, APNEP continues to dedicate resources towards connecting communities to the best available science and tools as they develop resilience and adaptation planning strategies, and conduct outreach and raise awareness about the linkages between protecting estuarine ecosystems to build community resilience.
-APNEP's CCMP action for this focus area is focused on assisting local governments and communities with incorporating resilience and adaptation into local planning processes but integrates across the other focus areas.
+APNEP's CCMP action for this focus area is focused on assisting local governments and communities with incorporating climate resilience and adaptation into local planning processes but integrates across the other focus areas.

-APNEP continues to participate in activities stemming from implementation of the RARP including the NWL Steering Coastal Habitats and Pocosin Wetlands Subcommittees), Resilience Exchange Steering Committee, Coastal Resilience Community of Practice, and the Regions Innovating for Strong Economies & Environment (RISE) program (all described in more detail below and listed in Appendix 2).
-Involvement in regional resilience planning has led to the identification of regional gaps and needs, notably related to the engagement and capacity of AP communities to participate in resilience planning activities.
+APNEP continues to participate in activities stemming from implementation of the NC RARP including the NWL Steering Coastal Habitats and Pocosin Wetlands Subcommittees), Resilience Exchange Steering Committee, Coastal Resilience Community of Practice, and the Regions Innovating for Strong Economies & Environment (RISE) program (all described in more detail below and listed in Appendix 2).
+Involvement in regional resilience planning has led to the identification of regional gaps and needs, notably related to the inclusion and capacity of disadvantaged, underserved and under-represented communities to participate in resilience planning activities.
 To fill gaps, APNEP has led efforts to develop project proposals in collaboration with interdisciplinary partners, secure funding, and facilitate regional partnerships for project implementation for projects including the Scuppernong Study and Tribal Resilience project.

 Funding Approach: The proposed budget fills known gaps and needs in resilience funding based on direct involvement in resilience planning since 2018.
 Numerous action plans have been developed that are well into implementation and APNEP participates on several active resilience working groups.
-As such, the Spatial Targeting Exercise and STAC Focus Teams will not be utilized to guide project prioritization or IIJA funding for this category.
+As such, the Spatial Targeting Exercise and STAC Focus Teams will not be utilized to guide project prioritization or BIL funding for this category.

-The budget focuses on increasing investment in APNEP led initiatives which benefit the known needs of communities in the region.
+The budget focuses on increasing investment in APNEP led initiatives which benefit the known needs of disadvantaged, underrepresented and underserved communities outlined in the Equity Strategy.
 Funds will also help directly support partner-led initiatives, and continued development of tools and resources for local governments and communities.
 APNEP is prioritizing funding towards known needs and gaps expressed by partners, particularly programs that have not been able to access or identified as recipients of the recent increase in resilience funding through the NC state legislature and federal funding sources.